Delboy/DryDrops/README.md

 ### Imagery

-All the static images on the site are centered around alcoholic beverages and follow the colour scheme as close as I could.
+All the static images on the site are centred around alcoholic beverages and follow the colour scheme as close as I could.

 ### Wireframes